 The must countries we picked were Kenya, Iran, Russia and Indonesia.

 The reason we pickedKenya, is because we really wanted to spend a few months in the African continent.
 At that time, we were a bit afraid of what “Africa” was.
 Like us, many people look at the continent as one whole thing.
 It is an incommensurable mistake.
 And as we did not have Monday Feelings to help us out ( 😉 ), we looked at the countries which would offer less “danger” to us.
-In addition to that, we found a great NGO to work with, based in Kenya (see our work with them), which was definitely decisive for us.
+In addition to that, we found a great NGO to work with, based in Kenya, which was definitely decisive for us.

 And Indonesia… well, Indonesia is Indonesia!
 And we also wanted to relax a bit 😉